-Ways to Build Trust into Your Business So You Can Charge More
+5 Ways to Build Trust in Your Business (And Charge More)

 If you’re struggling to find clients that will pay you what you’re worth or to even notice you amongst the seemingly endless sea of WordPress pros, you’re not alone.
 It can be difficult convincing some business owners to spend their hard-earned money on a website and marketing.

-That’s why it’s important to build trust into your business from the get-go.
+That’s why it’s important to build trust in your business from the get-go.

 When you gain prospects’ trust, you get:

 - Fewer price negotiations

 Bottom line: If you can make them see you for the expert that you are early on, it’ll make your job of selling them easier and the process of working with them much more positive.